• Home

 Donald Whitney on the saints of the past – Jonathan Edwards and George Whitefield:

-“How did men like Edwards and Whitefield become so unusually conformed to the image of Christs?
+“How did men like Edwards and Whitefield become so unusually conformed to the image of Christ?
 Part of their secret was their use of the Spiritual Discipline of journaling to maintain self-accountability for their spiritual goals and priorities.
 Before we give all the reasons why we cannot be as godly as they were, let us first try doing what they did.”

 Scripture & References: